Client Access - Roles and Publish Toggle

 | Client | 1 | Published incidents and assigned-site visibility inside the same app | Yes, included |

-Both roles use the same app.
-Neither role can see:
+Clients use the same app.
+They cannot see:

 - Draft or unpublished incidents